DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach; QQQI tracks NASDAQ 100 with an options approach; SPYI tracks S&P 500 Index with an options approach.
+OMAH is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach; QQQI tracks NASDAQ 100 with an options approach; SPYI tracks S&P 500 Index with an options approach.

 OMAH beta0.3287